 - Note: Because the literary qualities to be considered will vary depending on content, the committee need not expect to find excellence in each of the above named elements.
 The book should, however, have distinguished qualities in all of the elements pertinent.

-- Excellence of presentation for a child audience.
+- Excellence of presentation for an intended child audience.

 - In considering a book, the committee is to make its decision primarily on the text.
 Other aspects of a book are to be considered only if they distract from the text.
 Such other aspects might include illustrations, overall design of the book, etc.

 - The committee should keep in mind that the award is for both literary quality and presentation for children, as well as for its portrayal of the Latino cultural experience.